cvmullor/reference/README.md

         Prokka annotation (GFF) of reference sequences
 ```

 All required programms should be in $PATH.
-The required scripts, as well as folders "ffn" and "gff" containing annotation files, should be placed in the same folder where `refeval_main.sh` is executed.
+The required scripts, as well as folders "ffn" and "gff" containing annotation files and "codeml.ctl", should be placed in the same folder where `refeval_main.sh` is executed.

 ### `-r` (references)